Writing goals are important, and you don’t need us to tell you that (no matter where you are in your book writing process).

 Make it a realistic writing goal deadline.
 For example, don’t set a goal to write your book in two days.
 Sure, it may not be impossible, especially if you hire a ghostwriter.
 But if you plan to write on your own, your goal needs to be realistic.

-Use a planner to record the deadlines for your writing goals.
-When it’s written in your calendar, you’re making it official which will help you take it more seriously.
+Check out our other article for examples of writing goals at different author stages.
+Then, use a planner to record the deadlines for your writing goals.
+When it’s written in your calendar, you’re making it official (which will help you take it more seriously).

-On days where I feel overwhelmed, I only focus on the daily view.
-On days where I need to see the bigger picture, I refer to the calendar view.
+On days when I feel overwhelmed, I only focus on the daily view.
+On days when I need to see the bigger picture, I refer to the calendar view.
 It’s the best of both worlds!